How to Run Bash Commands in Parallel [4 Ways with Examples]

 Read out the following described ways, through which you can run multiple Bash commands of a Bash script in parallel while executing the script.

 As a simple approach, use the inherent Bash ampersand (&) operator to run commands in parallel.
-It allows to execute a command asynchronously, enabling the shell to proceed to the next command without waiting for the current one to finish.
+It allows the execution of a command asynchronously, enabling the shell to proceed to the next command without waiting for the current one to finish.

 command1&